mirucon/coldbox/readme.md

 * Improved: Redesign back to top icon
 * Improved: Archive page design when no results found
 * And includes many small bug fixes and improvements

-1.5.5

-* Fixed: Translation issues
-* Fixed: Version number in the admin bar has been updated

-1.5.4

-* Added: You can now show post thumbnail image before the content on single pages
-* Changed: Default font size - 15px for mobile and 16px for desktop
-* Fixed: Some compatibilities with the newly released Coldbox Ads Extension plugin
-* And includes some bug fixes and performance improvements

-1.5.3

-* Added: Link to privacy policy page in footer
-* Added: New customizer option to choose whether it outputs the privacy policy page link
-* Fixed: Feedly subscription URL

-1.5.2

-* Added: New hook for logo images
-* Fixed: A few issues happened with the addon plugin

-1.5.1

-* Added: Action hooks can be used for putting some content in the single content
-* Updated: About Coldbox page

-1.5.0

-* Added: "About Coldbox" page
-* Added: New customizer option to adjust the logo width
-* Added: New customizer option to select whether use narrower padding when scrolling
-* Added: New customizer option to change the header menu background color for mobile
-* Added: New customizer option to select whether use concatenated JS files
-* Fixed: Post's published date was not showing when the published and modified date isn't same
-* Fixed: Site logo was being shown too big
-* Fixed: Flicker on the search modal
-* Improved: flex-width logo is now supported
-* Updated: Moved the customizer option "Logo" to the "Coldbox: Header Settings" from "Site Identity"
-* Updated: Default font family value
-* Updated: Template Hierarchy; img/ and fonts/ directories are now at assets/ folder, and czr/ directory is now at parts/ folder.
-* And other small bug fixes and performance improvements.

 *See [CHANGELOG.md](/CHANGELOG.md) to see all the releases*